Kawaguchi Asama Shrine with mt fuji in the back Japan-2

 You can take a pirate ship across Lake Ashi!

 We also booked this tea ceremony while we were in Hakone and got to make and brew traditional green tea.
-Most tea ceremonies don’t allow tourists to get hands-on and use the utensils yourselves, but this one does.
-We were so impressed by this experience, because we got to learn so much about Japanese culture and hospitality, and the hosts were so lovely.
+Most tea ceremonies don’t allow tourists to get hands-on and use the utensils themselves, but this one does.
+We were so impressed by this experience because we got to learn so much about Japanese culture and hospitality, and the hosts were so lovely.

 You also HAVE to eat some soba noodles while you’re here, as they’re a regional specialty.
 We tried so many great places while we were there, but Kojiri-Chaya Hakone was a particular standout.

-Speaking of food, visiting Owakudani volcanic valley for a black egg is a must.
-Here, they boil normal chicken eggs in the thermal waters and the minerals in the water change the color of the egg’s shell.
+Speaking of food, visiting the Owakudani volcanic valley for a black egg is a must.
+Here, they boil normal chicken eggs in the thermal waters, and the minerals in the water change the color of the egg’s shell.
 Cool, right?

 Japan Exploration Tour - JIN Climbing Mt Fuji